russellgordon/ics3u-s2-2023-24/src/site/notes/Concepts/Entity-Relationship Diagrams.md

 Looking at the relationship in each direction:

 - book to genre
-	- A given book can fit in many genres.
+	- A given book can fit in *many* genres.
 - genre to book
-	- A given genre includes many books.
+	- A given genre includes *many* books.

-This cardinality fits, in theory.
+This many-to-many cardinality fits, in theory.
 Some books do have elements from multiple genres.
 For example, *Outlander* by Diana Gabaldon is considered by many to be a romance novel, but Mr. Gordon, who has read and enjoyed this novel, is not alone in pointing out that *Outlander* has elements of science fiction and historical fiction as well.

 Alas, when Mr. Gordon went to [Knotanew Books in Peterborough](https://knotanew.ca) to purchase a copy of *Outlander*, he was referred by the owner of the book store to the romance section.